About Chris Edwards

 I even drew the cover of a Disney colouring book with little Micky, Donald, Goofy and others.

-His life and work greatly influenced my teenage perception of an ideal career, and I contemplated a bohemian lifestyle immersed in a world of nude models, life drawing, painting and illustration.
+His life and work greatly influenced my teenage perception of an ideal career, and I contemplated a bohemian lifestyle immersed in a world mixing with artists and models, doing life drawing, painting and illustration.

 When I finished school, I did work as an artist for a few years.
 I painted from life and did a few commissioned illustration jobs, but the need for a regular income pushed me to seek a ‘real job’ and I found one as a trainee graphic designer.